WSTK: History

-In June 2013, WSTK resumed operations under new branding as The Vine Connection with an Urban contemporary gospel format, under LMA.
+In June 2013, WSTK resumed operations under new branding as “The Vine Connection” with an Urban contemporary gospel format, under LMA.
 The Vine Connection was previously on WTOW 1320 AM in Washington, North Carolina from 2005 to 2008, and 2011 to 2013.
 The Vine Connection was unable to generate sufficient revenue to continue operating the radio station, and was, unfortunately, dropped from the station on February 29, 2016.
 The Vine Connection does, however, continue to operate as an internet radio station.

 On March 1, 2016, Surge Media, LLC entered into an LMA with Media East, LLC to operate WSTK.
 Surge Media, LLC also operates WEGG 710 AM via LMA, and owns FM translator W263BE 100.5 FM.
-WSTK once again began simulcasting WEGG, as Surge Radio with a Rhythmic Adult Contemporary/Dance Hits format, and on Sunday offers Urban Gospel.
-The first song as Surge Radio was Chromeo - Fancy Footwork.
+WSTK once again began simulcasting WEGG, as “Surge Radio” with a Rhythmic Adult Contemporary/Dance Hits format, and on Sunday offers urban gospel.

 On August 10, 2016, Surge Media, LLC announced that it would be ending its LMA with Media East, LLC and would cease broadcasting on WSTK as of August 31, 2016 at 11:59pm.
 Surge Media, LLC was unable to generate any revenue from the station, and determined that it was not a viable option to continue operating the signal.
 Ken Santarelli of Surge Media, LLC cited extreme tropospheric interference problems as being the major component of why WSTK was not viable, in which tropospheric ducting would cause other radio stations, even from several states away, to cause interference in the Morehead City, New Bern, and Washington areas; making WSTK unlistenable for as much as six hours out of the day.
 Interference from the recently upgraded WYHW also caused additional interference issues, specifically in the Morehead City area.

-The simulcast with WEGG ended at 11:59 p.m. on August 31, 2016 with Haley - This Is How It Goes.
+The simulcast with WEGG ended at 11:59 p.m. on August 31, 2016.
 Afterward, WSTK went silent.
 Surge Radio continued to broadcast on WEGG until January 10, 2017.
 Surge continues to stream online.

-On Thursday, October 6, 2016 WSTK became Oldies 104.5, playing a fully automated Oldies format, ranging from the 1930s to the 1990s.
-The Oldies format also failed to generate any revenue.
-The Oldies format ended abruptly when the Studio-To-Transmitter Link was hacked, and the station began playing a loop of FDT by YG and Nipsey Hussle.
+On Thursday, October 6, 2016, WSTK became “Oldies 104.5”, playing a fully automated oldies format, ranging from the 1930s to the 1990s.
+The oldies format also failed to generate any revenue.
+The oldies format ended abruptly when the studio-to-transmitter link was hacked, and the station began playing a loop of FDT by YG and Nipsey Hussle.
 It took several days before station management noticed the problem, WSTK was then taken off the air on January 31, 2017.

-On Wednesday, March 1, 2017 WSTK, once again, became The Vine Connection with an Urban Contemporary Gospel format, under LMA.
+On Wednesday, March 1, 2017, WSTK once again became The Vine Connection with an Urban Contemporary Gospel format, under LMA.